 Preparing a lot for a log siding home is essentially the same as for a conventional home.
 One difference is the location of the lot – typically in the suburbs or country.
-Its location can change some of the variables for preparing the property for building.
-The pre-building work creates a safe and viable construction site.
+All thing considered, its location can change some of the variables for preparing the property for building.
+Altogether, The pre-building work creates a safe and viable construction site.

 Once you select a few pieces of land to evaluate and create the home plans, the site work begins.
 You must make a list of the local entities whose services go into the site preparation.
 These professionals open the way for the contractor and subcontractors to do their work:

 - Firstly, Lot site evaluation and soil testing